codenotary/immudb/README.md

 ---

-immudb is a **lightweight, high-speed immutable database** with built-in cryptographic proof and verification.
+immudb is a key-value database with built-in cryptographic proof and verification.
+It can track changes in sensitive data and the integrity of the history will be protected by the clients, without the need to trust the server.

-With immudb, you can track changes in sensitive data in your transactional databases and then record those changes permanently in a tamperproof immudb database.
+Traditional database transactions and logs are hard to scale and are mutable, so there is no way to know for sure if your data has been compromised. immudb is immutable.
+You can add new versions of existing records, but never change or delete records.
+This lets you store critical data without fear of it being changed silently.

+Data stored in immudb is cryptographically coherent and verifiable, just like blockchains, but without all the complexity.
+Unlike blockchains, immudb can handle millions of transactions per second, and can be used both as a lightweight service or embedded in your application as a library."

+Companies use immudb to protect credit card transactions and to secure processes by storing digital certificates and checksums.

 <img align="right" src="img/immudb-mascot-small.png" width="256px"/>

-Traditional DB transactions and logs are hard to scale and are mutable, so there is no way to know for sure if your data has been compromised. immudb provides **unparalleled insights** **retroactively** of changes to your sensitive data, even if your perimeter has been compromised. immudb guarantees immutability by using **cryptographic data structures** internally.
-This allows you to keep a persistent history of sensitive data, such as debit/credit card transactions.

-immudb has 4 main benefits:

-1. **immudb is immutable**.
-You can add records, but **never change or delete records**.
-This lets you store critical data without fear of it being changed silently.
-2. Data stored in immudb is **cryptographically coherent and verifiable**, like blockchains, just without all the complexity and at high speed.
-3. Anyone can get **started with immudb in minutes**.
-Whether you're using node.js, Java, Python, Go, .Net, or any other language.
-It's very easy to use and you can have your immutable database running in just a few minutes.
-4. Finally, immudb is **Open Source**.
-You can run it **on premise**, or in the **cloud**.
-It's completely free. immudb is governed by the Apache 2.0 License.

-immudb can be ran on **Linux**, **FreeBSD**, **Windows**, and **MacOS**, along with other systems derived from them, such as **Kubernetes** and **Docker**.

 ### Tech specs